The best sales to shop today: Anker, Adidas, Casper and more | CNN Underscored

 Crane & Canopy

 If you’re in need of new bedding, chances are you’ll be able to find what you need at Crane & Canopy.
-The retailer sells all types of linens, from sheets to duvets to quilts — not to mention bath towels — and now through June 22, you can take 15% off orders over $200 when you use code FRIEND21.
+The retailer sells all types of linens, from sheets to duvets and quilts — not to mention bath towels — and now through June 22, you can take 15% off orders over $200 when you use code FRIEND21.

 Maytag M400 Steam Iron ($39.99, originally $44.99; amazon.com)

 Go full steam ahead with our pick for best steam iron, the Maytag M400, now down to the lowest price we’ve seen this year.
-It’s ultra light at just 3.3 pounds, and we found that it heats up in a lightning fast 39 seconds, making it adept at straightening out any creases and wrinkles in its path.
+It’s ultra light at just 3.3 pounds, and we found that it heats up in a lightning-fast 39 seconds, making it adept at straightening out any creases and wrinkles in its path.
 Read more about how it nabbed our top iron spot in our in-depth test here.

 More deals to shop

-- You’re one step closer to having a closet full of sustainable clothes now that Prana is marking all sales styles down by an extra 50%.
+- You’re one step closer to having a closet full of sustainable clothes now that Prana is marking down all sales styles by an extra 50%.

 - Woot!’s current sale is a great excuse to stock up on electronics accessories with discounts on power strips, USB cables, power banks and more.

 - Yes, homemade bread is infinitely better than store-bought.
-Now you can make your own with the Zojirushi Home Bakery Virtuoso Plus Breadmaker currently 25% off — the lowest price we’ve seen in months.
+Now you can make your own with the Zojirushi Home Bakery Virtuoso Plus Bread Maker, currently 25% off — the lowest price we’ve seen in months.

-- Create the ultimate college dorm room set up with the Astro AI Mini Fridge, now $31 on Amazon with the code EVEZAASZ.
+- Create the ultimate college dorm room setup with the Astro AI Mini Fridge, now $31 on Amazon with the code EVEZAASZ.

 - Mattresses, box springs and bed frames are now as low as $64.20 at The Home Depot for today only.